-The Allianz Fixed Income Macro Fund aims to generate capital growth by outperforming the Target Benchmark, the SONIA by 4% to 6% per annum (gross of fees) over any rolling three year period by investing predominantly in derivatives of fixed income instruments and fixed income securities.
+The Allianz Fixed Income Macro Fund aims to generate capital growth by outperforming the Target Benchmark, the SONIA GBP by producing positive absolute returns above SONIA GBP (net of fees) over a rolling twelve month period irrespective of market conditions by investing predominantly in derivatives of fixed income instruments and fixed income securities.
 Investors should be aware that the Fund's capital is at risk and there is no guarantee that the Fund will achieve its investment objective over any particular period at all.